rsarky/pro-claim/README.md

 >pro-claim claim

 This will assign the user to the issue.
+_NOTE_
+* Only one assignee per issue is allowed.
+* First time contributors need to accept an invite that makes them a read only collaborator so that they can be assigned issues.

 ## Todo
 - [ ] Add templates with appropriate messages.